python/cpython/Doc/library/typing.rst

    conditional code flow and applying the narrowing to a block of code.
 The conditional expression here is sometimes referred to as a "type guard".

    Sometimes, a type guard can be a complex checking function.
-These functions are called "type guard functions".
    These type guard functions require ``TypeGuard`` to narrow their input types as the static type checker usually does not have enough information to statically infer them.

    A ``TypeGuard`` tells the static type checker that for a given function:
       1. The return value is a boolean.